dhilst/lis.py/README.md

 # Motivation

-I want something easy to tweak to pratice lambda calculus, so this is why we don't have anything other data type beside lambdas, you have to use lambdas to construct otherstuff :), this is functional programming in it's essence.
+1. I want something easy to tweak to pratice lambda calculus, so this is why we don't have anything other data type beside lambdas, you have to use lambdas to construct otherstuff :), this is functional programming in it's essence.
+2. I want to try something where every logic is semantic, in regarding parsing there is only parenthesis and words.

+# Common errors:

+* `Dunno what to do with (k ...` when executing a recursive function, you probally forgot to call it using fix.

+# Examples

+You can check the `test.lispy` file for examples.